wp-plugins/re-abolish-slavery-ribbon/readme.txt

 == Installation ==

-**Automatic**

-1. Login to your blog and go to the Plugins page.
-2. Click on the 'Add New' button.
-3. Search for 're-abolish slavery ribbon'.
-4. Click 'Install now'.
-5. Enter your FTP or FTPS username and password.
-If you don't know it, you can ask your web host for it.
-6. Click 'Activate plugin'.
-7. You're done.
-The ribbon should automatically show up in the upper-right hand corner of your site.

-**Manual**

-1. Download the plugin and un-zip it.
-2. Upload the *re-abolish-slavery-ribbon* folder to your *wp-content/plugins/* directory.
+For help installing this (or any other) WordPress plugin, please read the [Managing Plugins](http://codex.wordpress.org/Managing_Plugins) article on the Codex.

-3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. You're done.
-The ribbon should automatically show up in the upper-right hand corner of your site.
+Once the plugin is installed and activated, the ribbon should automatically show up in the upper-right hand corner of your site.
+You can visit the Settings page to change where it's positioned and other settings.

 == Frequently Asked Questions ==